-Gwen Stefani: Marrying Blake Shelton To Spite Miranda Lambert After ACM Divorce-Inspired Speech?
+Gwen Stefani: Allegedly Marrying Blake Shelton To Spite Miranda Lambert After ACM Divorce-Inspired Speech?

 “Gwen struggled to get over Gavin [Rossdale] but she did it and now it’s all about her relationship with Blake.
 None of them need to be living in the past!
 Blake himself is pretty sick of hearing about the drama,” with a source adding that “even though he’s proud of her and happy for all of her success, he wants Miranda to find a new inspiration and not use their divorce as the impetus for a whole new album.”

-If anything, Gwen Stefani is under the alleged impression that Miranda hasn’t been able to let go of the relationship yet, despite the fact that Blake has happily moved on with the “Early Winter” singer, who he reportedly plans on marrying in the near future.
+If anything, Gwen Stefani is under the alleged impression that Miranda hasn’t been able to let go of the relationship yet, despite the fact that Blake has happily moved on with the “Early Winter” singer, whom he reportedly plans on marrying in the near future.

 At this given point, Gwen Stefani doesn’t know how to react when she sees Miranda talk about her heartbreak because every time that it’s brought up, it almost seems as if Lambert is seemingly hinting that she hasn’t gotten over the split yet.